CAAB(LEGAL) - STATE AND FEDERAL REVENUE SOURCES: FEDERAL

 - The best reasonably available interest-bearing account would not be expected to earn interest in excess of $500 per year on federal cash balances.

 - The depository would require an average or minimum balance so high that it would not be feasible within the expected federal and non-federal cash resources.

 - A foreign government or banking system prohibits or precludes interest-bearing accounts.

 Interest earned amounts up to $500 per year may be retained by the non-federal entity for administrative expense.
-Any additional interest earned on federal advance payments deposited in interest-bearing accounts must be remitted as described by 2 C.F.R.
+Any additional interest earned on federal advance payments deposited in interest-bearing accounts must be remitted annually as described by 2 C.F.R.
 200.305(b)(9).

 2 C.F.R.
 200.305(b)(1), (7)–(9)